Random Rewards is one of many Digital Manipulation tools.

 Illustration 2: Facebook

 Social networking sites have random rewards at the very core of their business model to keep users engaged.
-The social aspect of their design is the topic for a separate conversation.
+The social feedback loop of random rewards supercharges the addiction.

 Facebook’s “random rewards” feed delivers a stream of content which is PICKED SPECIFICALLY FOR YOU.